Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Statue of Liberty

 The Statue of Liberty represents New York City like no other monument to any other city in the world.
-Seeing it up close is impressive, and almost even more impressive are the views of Manhattan from Liberty Island.
+Seeing it up close is breathtaking, and almost even more impressive are the views of Manhattan from Liberty Island.
 To visit it, you will have to take a ferry from Battery Park and with the New York Sightseeing Pass you don't have to worry about the ticket, because it is included.
 In addition, it also includes the ferry to Ellis Island.

 • Price: The ticket with access to the pedestal costs 24€ per adult and 15€ per child.
 The one that includes access to the crown costs 28€ per adult and 22€ per child.
-Please note that it is limited to 4 tickets per person and are non-transferable, as you have to put them in your name and present them in person.
+Please note that it is limited to 4 tickets per person and they are non-transferable, as you have to put them in your name and present them in person.

 • About the attraction You can go to the Statue of Liberty from 9:30 a.m. to 5:25 p.m.
 The typical visit lasts about 4 to 5 hours.